CourtHive/tods-competition-factory/documentation/docs/engines/global-state.md

 ```

 :::info
-By default a deep copy of the `tournamentRecords` is made so that mutations made by `competitionEngine` do not affect the source objects.
+By default a deep copy of the `tournamentRecords` is made so that mutations do not affect the source objects.
 An optional boolean parameter, _deepCopy_ can be set to false to override this default behavior.
 :::

 :::note